Pakistan cleric's party may take part in election

 POLITICAL ASPIRATIONS?

 "After signing the agreement for electoral reforms, we are part of the electoral process.
-We might take part in elections," said Islam, adding however that Qadri had no ambitions to become prime minister.
+We might take part in elections," said Islam, adding however that Qadri did not have ambitions to become prime minister.

 But the focus for the moment seems to be on the interim administration that will be formed after the dissolution of parliament and will oversee the elections.